 Estate Planning Packages

-We offer three levels of estate planning packages—The Essential Plan, The Stewardship Plan, and The Legacy Plan.
-Each package offers several important services to cover all of your estate planning needs.
+At King Law, we offer three levels of estate planning packages to both North and South Carolina clients – The Essential Plan, The Stewardship Plan, and The Legacy Plan.
+Each package offers several important services to cover your estate planning needs.

 The Essential Plan

 At a minimum, everyone should have a simple will, a general durable power of attorney, healthcare power of attorney, and a living will.
 These documents ensure that you control what happens to your property and who can make decisions on your behalf if you become incapacitated.

 This plan also includes guardianship provisions to address custody of minor children, a HIPPA release, and other important planning documents.
 The cost of this plan includes free documents for your spouse.